spatie/php-structure-discoverer/README.md

 }
 ```

-Each discoverer extends from `Discoverer` and should have
+Each structure scout extends from `StructureScout` and should have

-- a definition where you describe what to discover and where, just like we did inline earlier
+- a definition where you describe what to discover and where.
+Just like we did inline earlier
-- a driver to be used for the cache, when you're using Laravel this method is not required since it is already defined
-  in the config file
+- a driver to be used for the cache.
+When you're using Laravel, this method is not required since it is already defined in the config file

-Within your application you can use the discoverer as such:
+Within your application, you can use the discoverer as such:

 ```php
 EnumsDiscoverer::create()->get();
 ```

-The first time this method is called the whole discover process will run.
-But on the second time the discover process
-will not run making a call to this method amazingly fast!
+The first time this method is called, the whole discovery process will run.
+But the discovery process will not run the second time, making a call to this method amazingly fast!

 #### In production